-The College of Southern Idaho’s Academic Standing Policy derives from the success of students in their courses.
+The College of Southern Idaho’s Academic Standing Procedure derives from the success of students in their courses.
 Pictured below is the process by which academic standing is determined.

 The official policy can also be found in the CSI Catalog.